-The hopper is designed with spring-loaded canvas frame.
+The hopper is designed with spring loaded canvas frame.
 This allows the truck box to push the frame down.
+It has rubber flashing to seal the junction between the belt and the sides.

-- The hopper has a patent pending flashing kit to seal the junction between the belt and the sides of the hopper. - It is also available in stainless steel.
+The hopper is also available in stainless steel.